kimbethstonehouse/indisposed-desirable-javalina/README.md

 # Monzo Receipt Reader

-The API is going to use the **Monzo API**, **Azure Vision API**, building and integrating everything in **Python**.
-The goal is to take pictures of a receipt and run it through Microsoft Azure's Vision API to get a raw text dump file.
-We then take the raw text dump and try to analyze it line by line to see how it's structured and find patterns to how the receipt works.
-We then extract each item (quantities, singular item prices, total item prices) and feed it into the Monzo API.
+We used Monzo’s API in conjunction with Azure’s Computer Vision API to analyse a photograph of a printed or handwritten receipt and extract individual items, quantities and prices.
+A digital version was then generated and automatically attached to the transaction in the Monzo app.

 Won the Monzo Challenge at Hack Cambridge 4D